 Experience, skill and personal qualities and capabilities

 Gamma has an experienced Board which blends industry expertise with public company experience.
 The Board also has a good knowledge of our product set and high level relationships with our key customers and suppliers.
 The members of the board bring with them different experience, skills and personal quantities.
 Richard Last is an experienced Chairman with a wealth of experience with public companies.
 Alan Gibbins is a qualified accountant with extensive experience of public company reporting and financial services.
 Martin Lea has significant industry experience having over 20 years’ experience leading businesses within the support services, telecommunications and network, integration and service sectors.
+During 2019 Henrietta Marsh joined the board bringing with her industry experience and mergers and acquisition experience.
 Andrew Stone and Wu Long Peng represent major shareholders and their views and requirements.
-Further information can be found on p44 and 45 of our Annual Report and Accounts 2017.
+Further information can be found on pages 51 to 53 of our Annual Report and Accounts 2018.
 The board is aware of the lack of gender balance and will consider this with future appointments.

 Training and Development